John Taylor, Baron Taylor of Warwick

-John David Beckett Taylor, Baron Taylor of Warwick (born 21 September 1952) is a member of the House of Lords in the Parliament of the United Kingdom.
-His full title is "The Lord Taylor of Warwick".
+John David Beckett Taylor, Baron Taylor of Warwick (born 1952) is a member of the House of Lords in the Parliament of the United Kingdom.
 In 1996, at the age of 44, he became one of the youngest people in the upper house.

-He is the third person of Afro-Caribbean origin to enter the House of Lords.
-Taylor initially practised as a barrister, and served as a part-time deputy district judge (magistrates' courts).
+Taylor is the third person of Afro-Caribbean ancestry to enter the House of Lords.
+He initially practised as a barrister, and served as a part-time deputy district judge (magistrates' courts).
 Following the UK parliamentary expenses scandal he was sentenced to 12 months' imprisonment, relating to £11,277 in falsely claimed expenses, and was subsequently disbarred.
 He has also been a company director and television and radio presenter.

-He is a Christian, who devotes time and resources to charities, namely Kidscape, Parents for Children, SCAR (Sickle Cell Anemia Relief), Variety Club Children's Charity of Great Britain, Warwick Leadership Foundation and WISCA (West Indian Senior Citizens' Association).

 Early life

-Born in 1952, Taylor was the son of Jamaican immigrants in Birmingham.
-His father, Derief Taylor, was a professional cricketer and coach for Warwickshire, and his mother, Enid, was a nurse.
+Taylor was born on 21 September 1952 in Birmingham, England, to Jamaican immigrants: his father, Derief Taylor, was a professional cricketer and coach for Warwickshire, and his mother, Enid, was a nurse.
 Taylor attended Moseley Grammar School in Birmingham where he was head boy, and later attended Keele University, where he studied English Literature and Law, followed by the Inns of Court School of Law in London.